 UPMC (University of Pittsburgh Medical Center) UPMC is committed to providing expert medical care to patients from throughout the region and around the world, and to developing innovative solutions that will transform medicine through clinical and technological innovation, research, and education.
 From high-caliber staff and groundbreaking discoveries and treatments, to a health insurance subsidiary and tradition of educating the next generation of medical professionals, UPMC is a true leader in the health care field.

-Consistently recognized for excellence, UPMC hospitals are ranked among the nation’s premier hospitals by organizations such as U.S. News & World Report, which has repeatedly named UPMC Presbyterian Shadyside to its prestigious Honor Roll of America’s Best Hospitals.
-In addition, nearly 600 UPMC physicians are featured in lists of the region’s best doctors in recognition of their outstanding care to patients.
+Consistently recognized for excellence, UPMC hospitals are ranked among the nation’s premier hospitals by organizations such as U.S. News & World Report which consistently ranks UPMC Presbyterian Shadyside among the nation’s best hospitals in many specialties and ranks UPMC Children’s Hospital of Pittsburgh on its Honor Roll of Best Children’s Hospitals.
+In addition, more than 500 UPMC physicians are featured in lists of the region’s best doctors in recognition of their outstanding care to patients.
 And, eight UPMC hospitals have achieved prestigious Magnet® designation for nursing excellence, an honor achieved by just 6.8 percent of hospitals nationwide.

 As a world-renowned health care provider and insurer, UPMC offers patients innovations developed through research in collaboration with the University of Pittsburgh, which is consistently a top recipient of funding by the National Institutes of Health.
 The impact of many of UPMC’s clinical innovations can be seen in the delivery of health care worldwide.

-UPMC is the largest health insurer in Western Pennsylvania, with more than 3.5 million members.
+UPMC’s Insurance Services Division is the largest health insurer in Western Pennsylvania, with 3.9 million members.
 J.D.
 Power has consistently recognized UPMC Health Plan for the highest member satisfaction among commercial health plans in Pennsylvania.

 Patients and their families trust UPMC to provide expert, compassionate care for some of the most challenging, complex, and rare medical conditions.
 Here are just a few of the specialties for which UPMC has gained a national and international reputation for excellence:

-Cancer Care: UPMC Hillman Cancer Center treats both common and rare cancers through specialized cancer programs available to patients at more than 60 locations, making it one of the largest networks of its type in the country.
-It is Western Pennsylvania’s only Comprehensive Cancer Center, as designated by the National Cancer Institute.
+UPMC Hillman Cancer Center delivers comprehensive care through specialized cancer programs at more than 70 locations, making it one of the largest networks of its type in the country.
+It is Western Pennsylvania’s only Comprehensive Cancer Center, as designated by the National Cancer Institute, recognizing cutting-edge clinical care and significant research efforts contributing to new and better therapies.

 Neurosurgery: As the largest academic neurosurgery department in the nation, UPMC has led the way with many innovative, minimally invasive brain and spine surgical procedures.
 Patients travel from around the world to access UPMC’s subspecialists for highly complex and rare neurosurgical conditions.